Do you want to know how to paint butterfly art with watercolor?

 Feather the colors together by running a clean damp brush along the juncture of the dark and orange.

-The water is important in learning how to paint watercolor.
+The water is the important part of learning how to use watercolor.

 If necessary, darken the areas around the white spots.
 Adjust the shape of the white spots where needed.